- About Doro + -

 - Media + -

 Our ambition at Doro is to help seniors live a better and fuller life.
 However, ageing entails major challenges for the individual, relatives and society.
-Healthcare and medical services are facing substantial challenges in terms of care as the percentage of seniors increases.
+Healthcare and medical services are facing substantial challenges in terms of care as the number of seniors increases.

 We are convinced that technology has an important role to play in addressing these challenges.
-In an effort to increase awareness of how we can be part of the solution, Doro have studied the attitudes of seniors toward new technology and new smart healthcare-solutions and their use.
+In an effort to increase awareness of how we can be part of the solution, Doro has studied the attitudes of seniors toward new technology and new smart healthcare-solutions and their use.

 Seniors represent a growing proportion of the global population.
 These demographic changes are placing new demands on society, particularly in terms of healthcare and social care for the growing proportion of seniors.
 To meet these challenges, healthcare and medical services must become more efficient.